getreu/tp-note/docs/source/tpnote--manpage.md

 tpnote --add-header --batch "Ascii-Hangman--A game for children.md"
 ```

-NB: the '`--add-header`' flag is actually not necessary, as it is enabled by
+NB: the '`--add-header`' flag might not be necessary, as it is enabled by
 default through the configuration file variable
 '`arg_default.add_header = true`'.